svjack/HunyuanVideoGP/README.md

 Likewise *Pytorch Compilation* will work on Windows only if you manage to install Triton.
 It is quite a complex process I will try to provide a script in the future.

 ### Ready to use python wheels for Windows users
 I provide here links to simplify the installation for Windows users with Python 3.10 / Pytorch 2.51 / Cuda 12.4.
-As I am not hosting these files I won't able to provide support neither guarantee they do what they should do.
+As I am not hosting these files I won't be able to provide support neither guarantee they do what they should do.
-- Triton attention (needed for pytorch compilation and Sage attention)
+- Triton attention (needed for *pytorch compilation* and *Sage attention*)
 ```
 pip install https://github.com/woct0rdho/triton-windows/releases/download/v3.1.0-windows.post8/triton-3.1.0-cp310-cp310-win_amd64.whl  # triton for pytorch >=2.4.0
 ```